pulumi/docs/content/docs/reference/pkg/nodejs/pulumi/vault/azure/_index.md

 if any, in number of seconds to set on the token.

 <h4 class="pdoc-member-header" id="AuthBackendRoleState-tokenPeriod">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-vault/blob/b8de17ff6e8c99861bf23341ad117dce6dc9660f/sdk/nodejs/azure/authBackendRole.ts#L355">property <b>tokenPeriod</b></a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-vault/blob/b1bbea22f760dec157907fb8a69c2a141e32a9b8/sdk/nodejs/azure/authBackendRole.ts#L359">property <b>tokenPeriod</b></a>
 </h4>

 <pre class="highlight"><code><span class='kd'></span>tokenPeriod?: <a href='/docs/reference/pkg/nodejs/pulumi/pulumi/#Input'>pulumi.Input</a>&lt;<span class='kd'><a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number'>number</a></span>&gt;;</code></pre>

-Generated Token's Period
+If set, indicates that the
+token generated using this role should never expire.
+The token should be renewed within the duration specified by this value.
+At each renewal, the token's TTL will be set to the value of this field.
+Specified in seconds.

 <h4 class="pdoc-member-header" id="AuthBackendRoleState-tokenPolicies">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-vault/blob/b8de17ff6e8c99861bf23341ad117dce6dc9660f/sdk/nodejs/azure/authBackendRole.ts#L360">property <b>tokenPolicies</b></a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-vault/blob/b1bbea22f760dec157907fb8a69c2a141e32a9b8/sdk/nodejs/azure/authBackendRole.ts#L364">property <b>tokenPolicies</b></a>
 </h4>

 <pre class="highlight"><code><span class='kd'></span>tokenPolicies?: <a href='/docs/reference/pkg/nodejs/pulumi/pulumi/#Input'>pulumi.Input</a>&lt;<a href='/docs/reference/pkg/nodejs/pulumi/pulumi/#Input'>pulumi.Input</a>&lt;<span class='kd'><a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String'>string</a></span>&gt;[]&gt;;</code></pre>